Unified Modeling Language

-The Unified Modeling Language (UML) is a general-purpose, object-oriented, visual modeling language that provides a way to visualize the architecture and design of a system, like a blueprint.
-UML defines notation for many types of diagrams which focus on aspects such as behavior, interaction, and structure.
+The Unified Modeling Language (UML) is a general-purpose, object-oriented, visual modeling language that provides a way to visualize the architecture and design of a system, similar to the function of a blueprint.
+UML defines notation for 14 types of diagrams which focus on aspects such as behavior, interaction, and structure.

-UML is both a formal metamodel and a collection of graphical templates.
+The UML has a metamodel defined by the OMG UML specification.
 The metamodel defines the elements in an object-oriented model such as classes and properties.
 It is essentially the same thing as the metamodel in object-oriented programming (OOP), however for OOP, the metamodel is primarily used at run time to dynamically inspect and modify an application object model.
 The UML metamodel provides a mathematical, formal foundation for the graphic views used in the modeling language to describe an emerging system.

 UML was created in an attempt to define a standard language for object-oriented programming at the OOPSLA '95 Conference.
 Originally, Grady Booch and James Rumbaugh merged their models into a unified model.
 This was followed by Booch's company Rational Software purchasing Ivar Jacobson's Objectory company and merging their model into the UML.
 At the time Rational and Objectory were two of the dominant players in the small world of independent vendors of object-oriented tools and methods.
 The Object Management Group (OMG) then took ownership of UML.

 The creation of UML was motivated by the desire to standardize the disparate nature of notational systems and approaches to software design at the time.
 In 1997, UML was adopted as a standard by the Object Management Group (OMG) and has been managed by this organization ever since.
 In 2005, UML was also published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) as the ISO/IEC 19501 standard.
 Since then the standard has been periodically revised to cover the latest revision of UML.

 Most developers do not use UML per se, but instead produce more informal diagrams, often hand-drawn.
 These diagrams, however, often include elements from UML.